Berlin–Görlitz railway: Berlin area

 Although the Görlitz railway has its own suburban tracks, these never led to the old Görlitz station, but from its construction connected to the Ringbahn and the Stadtbahn via Treptower Park, as they still do.
 In addition a connecting line also runs from Baumschulenweg to the southern part of the Ringbahn via Köllnische Heide.
 Both suburban lines were converted to electric operation in 1929 and became part of the S-Bahn on its foundation shortly later.

+By a decision of 23 July 2012, the Federal Railway Authority declared a 4.5 ha area, in the district of Treptow-Köpenick, located between track-kilometre 0.9 and 2.2, to be free of rail operations.